edwinhchun/postman-api-github-actions-workflow/README.md

 ## Why this exists

-This project came out of learning API testing fundamentals in Postman and pushing further into the tooling that surrounds it.
-I first ran this in the terminal, using Newman after exporting the collection.
-I built on this further by creating a Github Action workflow, leveraging Claude to write me the YAML file.
+This project came out of learning and experimenting with API testing fundamentals using Postman and.
+I first ran this in the terminal using Newman with the exported collection.
+Finally, I built on this further by creating a Github Action workflow, leveraging Claude to write me the YAML file.

 ---